JoshuaTHLiu/DataScience/README.md

 # Nuanced Metrics for Measuring Unintended Bias with Real Data for Text Classification

+Goal

+Create an evaluation metric that measures the amount of biases.

 Metric

 Evaluate metric for each subgroup (identity) and compare to the background data (the rest of the data).
+The metric is also designed to be  threshold-agnostic and robust to class implance.

 TERMS